kevry/covid-symptom-tracker/README.md

 ```

 #### 3. Start app
-Install the Expo client app on your iOS or Android phone and connect to the same wireless network as your computer.
-On Android, use the Expo app to scan the QR code from your terminal.
-On iOS, use the built-in QR code scanner of the Camera app.

-Then run
+Run
 ```
 yarn start
 ```

+Then install the Expo client app on your iOS or Android phone and connect to the same wireless network as your computer.
+On Android, use the Expo app to scan the QR code from your terminal.
+On iOS, use the built-in QR code scanner of the Camera app.